You can run Claude Code on your phone right now, iPhone or Android. The

 gh auth login) and push directly.
 No need to switch devices.
 See Cosyra docs for SSH key setup. - Session hibernation preserves state.
 Close the app and your terminal, files, and running processes pause.
 Come back hours later, everything resumes where you left off.
 No tmux reattach, no reconnecting.

 Remote Control wins on price and simplicity if you already have a desktop session running.
 SSH wins on flexibility if you have reliable infrastructure.
-Cosyra wins when you want to start or continue Claude Code work from your phone without depending on another machine.
+Claude Code on the Web wins if you already pay for Claude Pro/Max and your life is on GitHub.
+Cosyra wins when you want a persistent Ubuntu container with multiple agents pre-installed, reachable from both iOS and Android apps, without depending on another machine or a specific Anthropic plan tier.

 Frequently asked questions